 Welcoming Spring with a fun Easter dessert!

-Yesterday was the first official day of Spring, and we definitely have the fever over here!
+Spring is on the way, and we definitely have the fever over here!

 Last week was Spring break for my boys, and my inlaws came to visit!
 When Gramma is here we always have fun in the kitchen, and making these little carrots in dirt were no exception!
 I love recipes where my kids can take ownership in the process….they are always so proud of their creations!

 One thing I love about these is that it is easy to make just a few or a bunch with a few minor adjustments.
-I sometimes hate making desserts because my family often only wants a bite or two, and the rest goes to waste.
+I sometimes hate making desserts because my family often only wants a bite or two, and the rest goes to waste….or worse, I eat it all!!
 We made a few of these for us and took the rest to our friends that just had their fourth baby!!

 1-2 boxes of instant chocolate pudding